ElenaCabelloYeves/mami-phageome-analysis/plots_stats/README.md

 These analyses are performed after the main phageome processing workflow (mapping, clustering, annotation) and are focused on the interpretation and presentation of results for publication.

+These scripts use the output tables provided in the data/ directory.

 ## 🧪 Analyses performed

 - **Diversity**